hyungmogu/online-registration-form/README.md

 Here, the author is tasked with creating mobile friendly, and responsive form from mockup without using Twitter Bootstrap.
 To fulfill the needs, HTML5 elements and CSS properties, including flex properties, media queries, pseudo classes, and attribute selectors are utilized.

+If having a trouble viewing updated version of the demo, please clear browser cache and try again.

 The rubric for this project can be found here: https://drive.google.com/open?id=1vGQKJ59liO2xyhUg-ze8eD5YfbXG2CFn

 Keywords: HTML5, CSS3, Pseudo Classes, Flex Properties, Media Queries, Attribute Selectors, Mobile First and Responsive Design

 ## Table of Contents
 - Demo